 Security guards are allowed to touch you, within reason.
 For example, a security guard is allowed, like any member of the general public, to perform a citizen’s arrest on you.
 Therefore, they are allowed to touch you during this process.
 Security guards are also allowed to use reasonable force like everyone else.

-Guards can also touch you for the purpose of performing a physical search.
-For example when entering an event or building, guards can perform a physical search to ensure no prohibited items are trying to be smuggled in.
+Guards can also touch you for the purpose of performing a physical search, for example when entering an event or building, guards can perform a physical search to ensure no prohibited items are trying to be smuggled in!
 They can also escort you from private property or stop you from entering private property with reasonable force.

 Can Security Guards Detain You?